 |

-Conclusion: the characteristic sound of the Fortepiano is produced chiefly by the leather covered hammers and the lower-tension strings.
+Conclusion: the characteristic sound of the Fortepiano is produced chiefly by the leather covered hammers and the lower tension of the strings.

 tleonhar@hispeed.ch |